NickMts/Accelerating-Distributed-Optimization-via-Over-the-Air-Computing/README.md

 Key components:
 - **Devices**: Perform local optimization steps and transmit updates via AirComp.
 - **Central Server**: Aggregates the transmitted updates to adjust the global variables and broadcasts them back to the devices for further refinement.
-- **Communication**: Utilizes the superposition of wireless signals to achieve efficient data aggregation, leading to significant bandwidth savings compared to traditional methods.
+- **OTA**: Utilizes the superposition of wireless signals to achieve efficient data aggregation, leading to significant bandwidth savings compared to traditional methods.

 ### Two Practical Use Cases:
 1. **Smart Grid Energy Management**: